-Jumps Horses are an important piece of the puzzle in equine welfare projects and are the most sought after for rehoming.
+Jumps horses are an important piece of the puzzle in equine welfare projects.
 Due to their extensive schooling and training, jumps horses are able to transition into disciplines such as equestrian, companion or equine therapy horses.

-Life After Jumps Racing aims to share the stories of retired jumps horses enjoying their life after racing.
+Our accountability project, Life After Jumps Racing, aims to share the stories of retired jumps horses enjoying their life after racing.

 Teaching them to jump and introducing them to a new discipline does them the world of good, and I think this then stands them in good stead when they’re rehomed.
 They’ve already got the experience of being retrained within racing, and so it makes them easier to retrain when they leave the industry and adopt a new career.